On differentiability of the membrane-mediated mechanical interaction energy of discrete-continuum membrane-particle models: Membrane and particle model

-Suppose furthermore that this particle has a \emph{hydrophobic belt}, \ie a region to which the membrane connects preferentially, and that the particle's belt is approximated by a curve $\cG$.
+In the following we will suppose that the hydrophobic belt is approximated by a curve $\cG$.
 We assume that $\cG$ is a simple closed curve that can be parameterized over the 2-dimensional Euclidean plane.
-This means that there exists a simple closed curve $\Gamma \subseteq \R^2$ and a continuous function $g_{0}\colon \Gamma \rightarrow \R$ such that $\cG = \{ (x,g_{0}(x) \mid x \in \Gamma\}$.
-This gives rise to the boundary condition $ u|_{\Gamma} = g_0\text{, } $ which models that the membrane is connected to the particle at the interface $\cG$.
-It is common to impose the additional constraint that the membrane attaches to the interface with a fixed slope. \TK[To-do: Add references.
-Also: Is there a better justification for this constraint?]{} \CG[This model is supported by recent computation from R. Netz' group.]{} This is modeled via a function $g_1\colon \Gamma \rightarrow \R$ describing the slope and via the boundary condition $ \partial_\nu u|_{\Gamma} = g_1\text{. } $ Here $\nu$ is an oriented unit normal on $\Gamma$ and $\partial_\nu u|_{\Gamma}$ denotes the normal derivative of $u$ on $\Gamma$.
+This means that there exists a simple closed curve $\Gamma = \partial B \subseteq \R^2$ and a continuous function $g_{0}\colon \Gamma \rightarrow \R$ such that $\cG = \{ (x,g_{0}(x)) \mid x \in \Gamma\}$.
+This gives rise to the boundary condition $u|_{\Gamma} = g_0\text{, }$ which models that the membrane is connected to the particle at the interface $\cG$.
+The fact that the membrane is connected perpendicular to the hydrophobic region is modeled by additionally assuming that it is attached to $\cG$ with a fixed slope.
+To this end, we impose the additional boundary condition $\partial_\nu u|_{\Gamma} = g_1$ with a function $g_1\colon \Gamma \rightarrow \R$ describing the slope.
+Here $\nu$ is an oriented unit normal on $\Gamma$ and $\partial_\nu u|_{\Gamma}$ denotes the normal derivative of $u$ on $\Gamma$.
+The situation is illustrated in Figure~\ref{fig:transmembrane} showing the hydrophobic belt $\cG$, its projection to the plane $\Gamma$, and the boundary conditions on $\Gamma$.